Nun: Tibet

 The August 2007 International Congress on Buddhist Women's Role in the Sangha, with the support of the XIVth Dalai Lama, reinstated the Gelongma (Dharmaguptaka vinaya bhikkhuni) lineage, having been lost, in India and Tibet, for centuries.
 Gelongma ordination requires the presence of ten fully ordained people keeping exactly the same vows.
 Because ten nuns are required to ordain a new one, the effort to establish the Dharmaguptaka bhikkhu tradition has taken a long time.

 It is permissible for a Tibetan nun to receive bhikkhuni ordination from another living tradition, e.g., in Vietnam.
 Based on this, Western nuns ordained in Tibetan tradition, like Thubten Chodron, took full ordination in another tradition.

 The ordination of monks and nuns in Tibetan Buddhism distinguishes three stages: rabjung-ma, getshül-ma and gelong-ma.
 The clothes of the nuns in Tibet are basically the same as those of monks, but there are differences between novice and gelong robes.

 Japan

-Hokke-ji in 747 was established by the consort of the Emperor.
+Hokke-ji in 747 was established by Empress Consort Fujiwara Asukabehime (later Empress Dowager Kōmyō).
 It took charge of provincial convents, performed ceremonies for the protection of the state, and became the site of pilgrimages.
 Aristocratic Japanese women often became Buddhist nuns in the premodern period.
 Originally it was thought they could not gain salvation because of the Five Hindrances, which said women could not attain Buddhahood until they changed into men.
 However, in 1249, 12 women received full ordination as priests.

-In popular culture

-Nuns play an important role in the public's image of religious symbolism.
-A list of notable works in which nuns play a major part ranges from A Time for Miracles, which is hagiography, to realistic accounts by Kathryn Hulme and Monica Baldwin, to the blatant nunsploitation of Sacred Flesh.
-Works can include those which portray Catholic nuns or non-Catholic such as Black Narcissus (Anglican).

-Many stories that have depicted nuns have gone on to critical and audience acclaim such as Sister Act, Sister Act 2: Back in the Habit, and The Sound of Music.
-These stories have been reproduced in both stage and film.
-Other examples of nuns in television and film include Sally Field in The Flying Nun, Stephanie Beacham in Sister Kate and Meryl Streep in Doubt.
-Miss Clavel in the Madeline books and TV series is the nun of a French Catholic boarding school.

-Nuns have been used as antagonists in stories including Jessica Lange as Sister Jude in American Horror Story or Vanessa Redgrave in The Devils.